-4c) Is your organization's committed to diversity, equity, and inclusion?
+CITY OF LAKE EWOOD HUMAN SERVICES FUNDING APPLICATION for Contract Period 2023-24 need reg underser stories in patients a Is your organization's committed to diversity, equity, and inclusion?
 If so, how?
 Examples: Your leadership staff and board are representative of the people you serve.
 Training has been/is being provided.
-Marketing materials are representative of the people you serve.

-At PCPA, a vision of better health for all truly means all.
-Access to healthcare is a fundamental need regardless of race, ethnicity, orientation, identity, or documentation status.
-Targeting underserved populations is part of our strategic plan.
-Patients have an opportunity to tell their stories in their own words, making our marketing materials the face of those served.
-Engaged patients are invited to be a part of our committee work and outreach and fundraising materials are printed in both English and Spanish.
+Marketing materials are representative of the people you serve. , a vision of better health for all truly means all.
+Access to healthcare is a fundamental ardless of race, ethnicity, orientation, identity, or documentation status.
+Targeting ved populations is part of our strategic plan.
+Patients have an opportunity to tell their their own words, making our marketing materials the face of those served.
+Engaged are invited to be a part of our committee work and outreach and fundraising materials and in both English and Spanish.